Bunkai9448/digipet_PSP/README.md

 Currently there's not much explanation about the RE process, that's because the project is a work in progress.

 Warning: Some files and/or methods of this project might be only as a POC, hence they lead nowhere further on.
-If you don't know why a file is there, it's probably that.
+If you don't know why something is there, it's probably that.

 ## Considerations